Humbleble/JavaTrainingRepo/mini-project-2/README.md

 ### Removing a Book
 1. Select the option to remove a book.
 2. Enter the ISBN of the book to be removed.
-3The system will confirm if the book was removed successfully or if no book was found with the provided ISBN.
+3. The system will confirm if the book was removed successfully or if no book was found with the provided ISBN.
 ### Searching for Books
 1. Select the option to search for books.
 2. Enter a search query (partial or full title, author, or ISBN).